 - Keep it relatively warm and humid to keep your plant healthy and vibrant.

-With proper care and attention, your Philodendron Moonlight will thrive and brighten up your living space.
 We hope this guide has equipped you with the knowledge you need to care for your plant.

 Take care, and enjoy your beautiful Philodendron Moonlight!

 Does the Moonlight philodendron climb?

 No. Unlike other popular philodendrons, the Moonlight philodendron generally has a more compact, bushy growth habit and doesn’t typically climb.
 However, this doesn’t mean it can’t be arranged along a support system if desired.